 Choosing a blogging platform might not be as hard as choosing the entire content management system that allows you to do more complex web projects.
-Casual bloggers who don’t ask for much can easily go for less complicated services, although WordPress should always be on top of the list when pondering over the platforms.
+Casual bloggers who don’t ask for much can easily go for less complicated services, although WordPress should always be on top of the list to make a blog.
 But when it comes to entire content management systems that allow you to do much more than just writing posts, things become a bit more serious.

 Even in that case, WordPress is still on top of the list.
 But in situations where you think about the whole site, its elements, and all the possibilities, some other players in the game are just as competitive.
 Have you heard about Joomla?

 - Which one should you choose?

 Just like WordPress, Joomla is an open source CMS that allows you to generate web content and powerful applications.
 It has been available since 2005, and it has been a good WP alternative ever since.
 Although very similar, Joomla is different from the very start – unlike WordPress, it allows several database options which is something important to tech-savvy folks.
 But if you’re not into serious web development, those features will not mean that much to you.

 Joomla powers up millions of websites.
 Those range from simple personal pages to complex web applications and intranets that help people connect and work locally.

 It is important to know the difference between Joomla CMS (the one we are talking about in this article) and Joomla Framework that allows developers to create PHP-based applications without all the extra features that come with the CMS.